Paul Christoph Mangelsdorf: Honors and legacy

 Mangelsdorf was elected to the American Academy of Arts and Sciences in 1940, the United States National Academy of Sciences in 1945, and the American Philosophical Society in 1955.
 He was in 1951 the president of the American Society of Naturalists, in 1955 the president of the Genetics Society of America, and in 1962 the president of the Society for Economic Botany.

+Family

+Mangelsdorf married Helen Parker in 1923.
+They had two sons: Paul Christoph Jr., who worked as a physics professor at Swarthmore College for 29 years, and Clark Parker, who worked as an engineering professor at the University of Pittsburgh.
+A daughter of Paul Christoph Jr., Sarah C. Mangelsdorf, is a child psychologist and president of the University of Rochester since 2019.